SciEd Conference Poster

-To address the challenges of improving Science, Technology, Engineering, and Mathematics (STEM) education, a national committee (CoSTEM) representing 21 Federal agencies presented a strategic plan to the White House in May 2013.
+To address the challenges of improving STEM education, a national committee (CoSTEM) representing 21 Federal agencies presented a strategic plan to the White House in May 2013.
 The first of five strategic priorities to improve STEM Instruction emphatically proposes to “prepare 100,000 excellent new K–12 STEM teachers by 2020, and support the existing STEM teacher workforce.”
 We directly address this priority, specifically supporting the existing STEM workforce.

-In-depth Teacher Professional Development (TPD) is the core mission of the Teacher Enrichment Initiatives (TEI) at the UT Health Science Center at San Antonio (UTHSCSA the TEI used community engagement processes to establish the Voelcker Biosciences Teacher Academy (VBTA) in 2010 with the vision to create a learning community of empowered public school teachers.
+In-depth Teacher Professional Development (TPD) is the core mission of the Teacher Enrichment Initiatives (TEI) at the UT Health Science Center at San Antonio.
+The Voelcker Biosciences Teacher Academy (VBTA) was established in 2010 with the vision to create a learning community of empowered public school teachers.
 By engaging the in-service teacher community, the VBTA is growing into an effective network that works across schools and school districts.
 The VBTA disseminates best practices, offers TPD, establishes peer-mentoring networks, and creates a culture that fosters independent, active life-long learning.
-To accomplish these missions, the VBTA teachers prioritized needs across their school districts, self-organized, and established three teacher-led committees that form the constructs for this SEPA proposal’s Specific Aims: Extending In-depth TPD (Peer Mentoring and Grant Writing) and Community Engagement.
+To accomplish these missions, the VBTA teachers prioritized needs across their school districts, self-organized, and established three teacher-led committees that form the constructs for this SEPA proposal’s Specific Aims: Extending in-depth TPD (peer mentoring and grant writing), and community engagement.

 Our specific aims to accelerate VBTA development and support the existing STEM workforce are:

-1a.
-Peer Mentoring: We will promote peer mentoring through STEM curriculum development aligned with Next Generation Science Standards (NGSS) and Texas Essential Knowledge and Skills (TEKS), teacher-led discussions of current pedagogical techniques, and implementing annual fall and spring conferences.
+- Peer mentoring: We will promote peer mentoring through STEM curriculum development aligned with Next Generation Science Standards (NGSS) and Texas Essential Knowledge and Skills (TEKS), teacher-led discussions of current pedagogical techniques, and implementing annual fall and spring conferences.

-1b.
-Grant Writing: In monthly workshops, teachers will receive grant writing instruction (a novel aspect of TPD) to obtain resources from local school foundations, businesses, and government to enhance STEM education.
+- Grant writing: In monthly workshops, teachers will receive grant writing instruction (a novel aspect of TPD) to obtain resources from local school foundations, businesses, and government to enhance STEM education.

 Develop multi-disciplinary teams of teachers to directly support classroom science nights.
 A multi-disciplinary VBTA teacher team will develop kits and work with STEM educators to successfully promote science education in their schools.

-K-12 in-service teachers - primarily in STEM education, however, will support engaged teachers from other disciplines
+K-12 in-service teachers, primarily in STEM education; will support engaged teachers from other disciplines